Skip to content

 Omni-NLI Logo

 Omni-NLI is a self-hostable server that provides natural language inference (NLI) capabilities via RESTful and the Model Context Protocol (MCP) interfaces.
-It can be used both as a very scalable standalone stateless microservice and also as an MCP server for AI agents to implement a verification layer for AI-based applications like chatbots or virtual assistants.
+It can be used both as a very scalable standalone stateless microservice and also as an MCP server for AI agents to implement a verification layer for AI-based applications.

 Architecture Diagram